junsiyang/ambari-flink-service/README.md

 Apache Flink is an open source platform for distributed stream and batch data processing More details on Flink and how it is being used in the industry today available here: [http://flink-forward.org/?post_type=session](http://flink-forward.org/?post_type=session)

+Make a lot of changes to support for HDP 3.1 and Flink 1.10, but still some manual works need to be done:
+1. The paths in the config need to be created before the installation.
+2. User:flink and Group:flink need to be created.(Not sure Ambari can create them or not, manual create can works for me)

 The Ambari service lets you easily install/compile Flink on HDP 2.6.5
 - Features: